felixlu/awesome-stars/topics.md

 ## ai

+- [diemus/azure-openai-proxy](https://github.com/diemus/azure-openai-proxy) - A proxy for Azure OpenAI API that can convert an OpenAI request into an Azure OpenAI request.
+- [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) - Node.js client for the official ChatGPT API. 🔥
 - [langgenius/dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
 - [sindresorhus/awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI
 - [EwingYangs/awesome-open-gpt](https://github.com/EwingYangs/awesome-open-gpt) - Collection of Open Source Projects Related to GPT，GPT相关开源项目合集🚀、精选🔥🔥